Lewis Grizzard: Biography

-Grizzard then left to become the executive sports editor at the Chicago Sun-Times.
+Grizzard left the Journal to become the executive sports editor of the Chicago Sun-Times.
 He later recalled this as the most miserable period of his life.
 His tenure included a controversy involving the removal of several news columns written by Lacy Banks, the Sun-Times first African-American sports columnist, which resulted in Banks charging racism against Grizzard and led to Banks's subsequent firing.
 Although the newspaper, under editor Jim Hoge, supported Grizzard, a federal arbitrator reinstated Banks, and he criticized Grizzard as "racially insensitive".
 Grizzard, for his part, contended that the arbitrator did not understand the newspaper business, and he pointed out that he had replaced Banks with Thom Greer, who was also African-American, and who later became one of the first Black editors of a major daily newspaper.
 Grizzard felt this invalidated any charge of racism.
 One Chicago radio announcer who sympathized with Grizzard said that Grizzard had been pronounced "guilty by geography".
 Grizzard was also divorced for the second time while living in Chicago.
 Grizzard's career as a newspaperman in Chicago is recalled in If I Ever Get Back to Georgia, I'm Gonna Nail My Feet to the Ground.

 In 1977, Grizzard returned to Atlanta as a columnist for the sports section of the Atlanta Constitution newspaper.
 After eight months, he switched to writing the humor/life column that eventually made him famous.
 He published this column about four days per week.
-At his peak, he was syndicated in 450 newspapers and making regular appearances on television and the stand-up comedy circuit.
+At his peak, he was syndicated in 450 newspapers and made regular appearances on television and the stand-up comedy circuit.
 His popularity in Atlanta was such that the alternative newspaper Creative Loafing, in its annual "Best of Atlanta" poll, included the categories "Best Columnist" and "Best Columnist besides Lewis Grizzard".

 Grizzard often drew criticism for his disparaging remarks about gay people and feminists, and his dislike for the New South and reflections on the "Old South" of his youth were frequently misinterpreted.
 Nevertheless, he was extremely popular in the South, and he had enduring popularity across the nation because of the perceived humor, humanity, patriotism, and "old-fashioned" values that permeated his writing.
 His frequent bewilderment by sociocultural trends in the 1980s and 1990s struck a chord with baby boom readers.
 Grizzard refused to use computers, writing every column or book on a regular typewriter. ("When I write, I like to hear some noise", he wrote.)
 He wrote New York Times Best Sellers, was profiled by The Washington Post and The New York Times, and appeared several times on The Tonight Show Starring Johnny Carson.